Superconducting junctions with flat bands

 where $J=J_0e^{-i\varphi\tau_3/2}$ is the tunnel hopping matrix including the phase difference, $G_{LR/RL}$ are elements of the full Green's functions connecting the two sides, and $\tau_3$ is a Pauli matrix in the Nambu space.

-In flat bands relying on destructive interference of tunneling from specific orbitals of the unit cell, the supercurrent is sensitive to the details of the tunnel interface.
-A particular example is tunnel hoppings proportional to the bulk hopping matrix between unit cells, which generally in 1D lattices results in a major cancellation of the leading contribution to the supercurrent found in the AB result.
-This is illustrated in Fig.~\ref{fig:latt}(a) for the Creutz ladder (Fig.~\ref{fig:latt}(c)). \cite{codes} The flat-band peak of Eq.~\eqref{eq:ABfb} is visible in the case where the tunneling matrix is different from the bulk hopping matrix, whereas in the opposite case, the critical current resembles the ordinary result.
-This occurs also for other flat-band lattices, as the flat-band pole in the edge Green's function has a sublattice structure orthogonal to the bulk hopping \cite{supplement}.
+In point contacts between flat-band materials with sublattice structure, one can express the current as a sum of several contributions of the same type as in the two-site tunneling model, but with effective tunnel amplitudes determined by the contact details \cite{supplement}.
+The supercurrent is then sensitive to the structure of the tunnel interface.
+An extreme fine-tuned case is tunnel hoppings proportional to the bulk hopping matrix $J$ between unit cells in 1D chains, which results in the cancellation of the leading contribution to the supercurrent found in the AB result \cite{supplement}.
+This is illustrated in Fig.~\ref{fig:latt}(a) for two semi-infinite Creutz ladders (Fig.~\ref{fig:latt}(c)) coupled at the ends: The flat-band peak of Eq.~\eqref{eq:ABfb} is visible in the case where the tunnel coupling between unit cells at the ends is only between A-sites (solid line), whereas in the case of coupling that follows the hopping structure of the ladder but with a smaller magnitude ($\alpha{}J$ with $\alpha<1$), the critical current resembles the dispersive band result (dashed). \cite{codes}

 \paragraph*{Superconducting--normal junctions.}